 reload adb path variable bash profile mac

-10. If you want to check the current value of the PATH variable, you can use the following command.
-Otherwise, skip to the next step.
+10. To check the current value of the PATH variable, use the following command.

 echo $PATH

-11. Since you have already added ADB to Path on your Mac, you can start using ADB or Fastboot commands.
-It’s time to verify that you have set up ADB properly on your Mac.
+11. Having added ADB to the path, it’s time to verify that you have set it up properly.
 Just type adb or adb devices in the Terminal and hit the Enter key.adb devices command mac terminal

-12. In case you get the adb: command not found‘ error on your Mac, you might have made a mistake.
-Try the steps given above again more carefully.
+12. If you get the ‘adb: command not found’ error on your Mac while attempting commands, you might have made a mistake during the setup.

-Finally, here’s the easiest method to add any folder path to the Mac terminal.
-Just follow the tip described below to get rid of typing the ‘platform-tools‘ folder path in the Mac Terminal every time you have to use ADB and Fastboot commands.
-It doesn’t provide global or system-wide ADB support as the above method does.
+This is the easiest method to add a folder path to the Mac terminal.
+However, it doesn’t provide global or system-wide ADB support as the above method does.

 1. Open System Preferences on your Mac.

-3. On the next screen, click on Shortcuts and select Services from the left pane.
+3. On the next screen, click Shortcuts and select Services from the left pane.

 4. Now, look for Files and Folders in the right pane and enable New Terminal at Folder.